 If you are unsure of your court date and time, call 615-451-5893.

 Citation payments accepted in person 7:30 a.m. - 4:30 p.m. on or before your court date.

 Accepted forms of payment include: Money Order, Personal Check, Cash or Card using our Online Payment System.

 Paying a Ticket without Appearing in Court

 All citations will indicate your court date in the middle portion of your citation.

-If your violation is listed and you wish to plead guilty without coming to court, follow these steps:
+If you wish to plead guilty without coming to court, follow these steps:

 Include a Money Order, Cashier's Check, or Personal Check made payable to Municipal Court of Gallatin.
 Cash is only accepted at cashier's window at City Hall.
 You may also Pay Online.NOTE: If you are under 17 years old, payment cannot be made online.